Are Discoveries Spurious? Distributions of Maximum Spurious Correlations and Their Applications: Introduction

-There are several challenges in deriving the asymptotic distribution of the statistic $\hat{R}_n(s,p)$ as it involves combinatorial optimization.
+There are several challenges to deriving the asymptotic distribution of the statistic $\hat{R}_n(s,p)$, as it involves combinatorial optimization.
 Further technical complications are added by the dependence among the covariates $\bX$.
-Nevertheless, under the restricted eigenvalue condition \citep{BRT09} on $\bSigma$, in this paper we derive the asymptotic distribution of such a spurious correlation statistic for both fixed $s$ or diverging $s$, using the empirical process and the Gaussian approximation techniques as in \cite{CCK14a}.
+Nevertheless, under the restricted eigenvalue condition [\cite{BRT09}] on $\bSigma$, in this paper, we derive the asymptotic distribution of such a spurious correlation statistic for both a fixed $s$ and a diverging $s$, using the empirical process and Gaussian approximation techniques given in \cite{CCK14a}.
 As expected, such distributions depend on the unknown covariance matrix $\bSigma$.
-To provide a consistent estimate of the distributions of the spurious correlations, we propose a multiplier bootstrap method and demonstrate its consistency under mild conditions.
-This enables us to empirically compute upper confidence limit of $\hat{R}_n(s,p)$ and hence decide whether discoveries by statistical machine learning techniques are any better than spurious correlation.
+To provide a consistent estimate of the distributions of the spurious correlations, we consider the use of a multiplier bootstrap method and demonstrate its consistency under mild conditions. {The multiplier bootstrap procedure has been widely used due to its good numerical performance.
+Its theoretical validity is guaranteed by the multiplier central limit theorem [\cite{VW96}].
+For the most advanced recent results, we refer to \cite{CB2005}, \cite{ABR2010} and \cite{CCK13}.
+In particular, \cite{CCK13} developed a number of non-asymptotic results on a multiplier bootstrap for the maxima of empirical mean vectors in high dimensions with applications to multiple hypothesis testing and parameter choice for the Dantzig selector.} The use of multiplier bootstrapping enables us to empirically compute the upper confidence limit of $\hat{R}_n(s,p)$ and hence decide whether discoveries by statistical machine learning techniques are any better than spurious correlations.

-The paper is organized as follows.
-Section~\ref{sec2} discusses further the concept of spurious correlation and introduces the main conditions and notation.
-Section~\ref{sec3} presents the main results on the asymptotic distributions of spurious correlations and their bootstrap approximations, which are further extended in Section~\ref{sec4}.
-Section~\ref{sec5} gives two important applications of our results to high-dimensional statistical inference.
-Section~\ref{sec6} shows numerical studies.
-The proofs of Theorems~\ref{thm3.1} and \ref{thm3.2} are provided in Section~\ref{sec7} and the proofs for the remaining theoretical results are deferred to the supplementary material.
+The rest of this paper is organized as follows.
+Section~\ref{sec2} discusses the concept of spurious correlation and introduces the main conditions and notation.
+Section~\ref{sec3} presents the main results of the asymptotic distributions of spurious correlations and their bootstrap approximations, which are further extended in Section~\ref{sec4}.
+Section~\ref{sec5} identifies three important applications of our results to high-dimensional statistical inference.
+Section~\ref{sec6} presents the numerical studies.
+The proof of Theorem~\ref{thm3.1} is provided in Section~\ref{sec7}, and the proofs for the remaining theoretical results are provided in the supplementary material.